chocolatey/choco-wiki/DefaultChocolateyInstallReasoning.md

 * It's a machine repository, not a user repository
 * I use chocolatey to install applications to the system (not the user).
 * User2 would not be able to uninstall an application (with chocolatey) that User1 installed with chocolatey since they couldn't reach the directory.
+* Some of the pathing could get very long (maybe beyond the limits of some older operating systems DOS) for the batch redirects.

+### Why systemroot?
+This is really terse but the number of folders one has to navigate to get to something useful is a pain we don't really know we have.
+If you think about the amount of folders you need to navigate just to get to some configuration file in program files (which is already 3 levels deep).
+Not that I always use folder navigation starting with "Computer."

+Some folks don't like anyone cluttering up system root, but really much of program files and other directories are already pretty cluttered.

+Chocolatey IMHO is a core component tool, which gives it the privilege to go into the root system folder.
+You may not agree with me and that's fine, that's why we provide the ChocolateyInstall variable so you can have it installed wherever you want.